[This story was originally published on January 9, 2019. In the light recent Warner Bros./DC movie news, we thought it was worth another look today.]

 Warners' categorical successes and failures so far have partly been a product of not yet identifying a house brand.
 A Marvel Studios movie feels like an Marvel Studios even, even with some differences in tone.

-The next DCEU installment - April’s Shazam! - seems like it was built in a lab to mash-up superhero landings and sentimentality with the everyman tip.
+The next DCEU installment - April’s Shazam! - seems like it was built in a lab to mash-up superhero landings with sentimentality and a focus on family.

 The soon-to-start-production Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn) also seems ripe to emphasize the relationships of the leads with a feminist slant.
-Suicide Squad, which attempted to bond a team of criminals in an afternoon, dipped into those waters (pun not intended) which is maybe a partial explanation as to why the film was more successful than it maybe deserved to be.
+Suicide Squad, which attempted to bond a team of criminals in an afternoon filled with helicoptor crashes, dipped into those waters (pun not intended) which is maybe a partial explanation as to why the film was more successful than it maybe deserved to be.

 The point is if Warner Bros. continues to see success with this formula … that brand ... there is one logical place it leads…